chombo-discharge/chombo-discharge/README.rst

    sudo apt install csh gfortran g++ libhdf5-dev libhdf5-openmpi-dev openmpi-bin libblas-dev liblapack-dev

+This will install

+* LAPACK and BLAS
-This will install LAPACK, BLAS, GNU compilers for Fortran and C++, OpenMPI and HDF5.
+* GNU compilers for Fortran and C++
+* OpenMPI
+* HDF5, both serial and parallel.

-The steps for Intel compilers will differ slightly.
+Equivalent steps for Intel compilers will differ slightly.

 Both serial and parallel HDF5 will be installed (usually in folders ``/usr/lib/x86_64-linux-gnu/serial/`` and ``/usr/lib/x86_64-linux-gnu/parallel/``.
+However, if compiling with HDF5 the user needs to ensure that the paths are correct.

 After installing the dependencies, copy the desired configuration file to ``$CHOMBO_HOME/lib/mk``: